-If you want a greener yard, you need to know how to plant grass seed.
+If your lawn has lost its lush appeal, you need to know how to plant grass seed.
 Did you know you can grow your own grass?
 What's more, it doesn’t take as much effort as you’d think.
-And with the right method, you can easily learn how to plant grass seed and make your grass thick and luscious.
+And with the right method, you can easily learn how to plant grass seed and make your grass thick and greener.

 If you’re new to planting grass seed, don’t worry.
 Here, we will take you through exactly what you need to do, answering any questions you might have along the way.
 We will cover when you should start planting grass seed, which seeds are best to use as well as how to cultivate your land.
 So, if you want to spruce up your backyard, here’s how to plant grass seed for a greener lawn.

 How to plant grass seed

 1. Select the best grass seeds — To find the right grass seeds for you, you need to consider what you want to get out of your lawn, as well as which seeds are best suited for your area.

 Generally speaking, you should shortlist the seeds by your territory.
 So the northern states of the United States should pick from cool-season grasses, while the central states should plant traditional grasses, and finally the south should use warm-season grasses.